CONDITIONS TREATED

 • Seizures

-Depression is the most common mental disorder with an estimated 350 million people being affected worldwide.
+Depression is the most common mental disorder, with an estimated 350 million people being affected worldwide.

 • 11%percent of adolescents globally are affected by some form of depression.